saptarshibasu/aws-study/README.md

   * Provide SSL options when connecting to database
 * RDS, in general, is **not serverless** (except Aurora Serverless which is serverless)
 * We cannot access the RDS **virtual machines**.
 Patching the RDS operating system is Amazon's responsibility
+* **Enhanced Monitoring** metrics are useful when it is required to see how different processes or threads on a DB instance use the CPU

 ## DynamoDB